Maies2096/github-tutorial/README.md

 7. Go to your local repo
 8. In your command line type `git pull`
-    * Your local repo will instantly updateby pulling information from your remote repo
+    * Your local repo will instantly update by pulling information from your remote repo

 _And that’s all folks!_
 ---